Problem Solving

 To test WebUpdateSvc4.exe in scenarios where you do not wish to deploy it as a Windows Service you should open a command prompt in the folder which contains WebUpdateSvc4.exe and issue the following command:

-WebUpdateSvc http://www.dataper.demon.co.uk/wuwdemo.txt
+WebUpdateSvc4 http://www.dataper.demon.co.uk/wuwdemo.txt

-If you are using wuw4.dll to choose whether to use the Web Update Wizard service if the os is Windows NT or later or WebUpdateSvc4.exe as a standard Windows application if it is Windows 98 then any development language / IDE capable of calling a Windows DLL should work.
+If you are using wuw4.dll to choose whether to use the Software Update Wizard service if the os is Windows NT or later or WebUpdateSvc4.exe as a standard Windows application if it is Windows 98 then any development language / IDE capable of calling a Windows DLL should work.
 Remember to convert to MBCS if your application is Unicode based, using the WideCharToMultiByte() Windows API function.

 If you are calling WebUpdateSvc4.exe or WuWstub.exe directly then check the syntax for the ShellExecute() API function.

-Note that if the Web Update Wizard cannot download the specified server script file, for whatever reason, it makes the assumption that the user is not connected to the internet and silently finishes.
-It does not show any error messages.
-Therefore, if your web server logs show that the Web Update Wizard is NOT reading your script file but you ARE connected to the internet then the URL of the server script file is probably misspelled, or there is a security / firewall issue which is preventing the Web Update Wizard from downloading the script file using the standard http protocol.
+Therefore, if your web server logs show that the Software Update Wizard is NOT reading your script file but you ARE connected to the internet then the URL of the server script file is probably misspelled, or there is a security / firewall issue which is preventing the Software Update Wizard from downloading the script file using the standard http protocol.
 In this case, try typing the URL into the address bar of Internet Explorer.
-If this works but it fails with the Web Update Wizard then the likelihood is that that the firewall is blocking the Web Update Wizard or the URL has been misspelled.
+If this works but it fails with the Software Update Wizard then the likelihood is that that the firewall is blocking the Software Update Wizard or the URL has been misspelled.

 Script File Issues